RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step03_GUI_setup (optional)/README.md

         sudo apt-get install gnome-shell gnome task-gnome-desktop autocutsel tightvncserver gnome-core gnome-panel

-4. Run the Vncserver

-        vncserver -geometry 1920x1080 :1

-    The "**:1"** specifies the port.
-It is a simplified term for ":5901".

-    Design a password for viewing the VNC

-5. Use the path displayed to open the xstartup file
+4. Use the path displayed to open the xstartup file

         sudo nano /home/[username]/.vnc/xstartup

-6. Replace the code in the xstartup file with the following:
+5. Replace the code in the xstartup file with the following:

         #!/bin/sh
         autocutsel -fork